Rulost0220/TranCTC/README.md

 # TRANCTC: Transformer-Based IPv6 Covert Timing Channel Detection with Heterogeneous Features Fusion

 This repository keeps only the main project workflow: data preprocessing, synthetic data generation, Transformer training, and Transformer testing.
-All data paths are placeholders.
 Replace directories such as `*_dir` with your local paths before running the scripts.

 ## Experimental Environment